Home Academic

 Publications

 Xiaoshan Peng, Owen Wu, Gilvan Souza.
 2024.
 Renewable, Flexible, and Storage Capacities: Friends or Foes?
-Manufacturing & Service Operations Management, Article in Advance.
+Manufacturing & Service Operations Management, 26(5) 1730-1749.

 Over 99% of the new power generation capacity to be installed in the U.S. from 2023 to 2050 will be powered by wind, solar, and natural gas.
 Additionally, large-scale battery systems are planned to support power systems.
 It is paramount for policymakers and electric utilities to deepen the understanding of the operational and investment relations among renewable, flexible (natural gas-powered), and storage capacities.
 In this paper, we optimize both the joint operations and investment mix of these three types of resources, examining whether they act as investment substitutes or complements.
 Using stochastic control theory, we identify and prove the structure of the optimal storage control policy, from which we determine various pairs of charging and discharging operations.